Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Introduction

-An approach to circumvent the intractability of the CME is to compute moments of its stationary solutions.
-However, moment computations are only exact for networks of unimolecular reactions; in all other cases, the equations of lower moments involve higher moments, also leading to a system of infinitely many coupled equations that cannot be solved analytically.
-A variety of \emph{moment closure} schemes, usually requiring assumptions about the unknown solution, are employed to obtain approximations to the moments~\cite{engblom2006,engblom2014,lakatos2015,schnoerr2015,vanKampen1976}.
+An approach to circumvent the intractability of the full CME is to compute moments of its stationary solutions.
+However, moment computations are only exact for networks of unimolecular reactions; in all other cases, the equations of lower moments involve higher moments, leading to an infinite system of coupled equations that cannot be solved analytically.
+Moment closure schemes, usually requiring assumptions about the unknown solution, are thus employed to approximate the moments~\cite{engblom2006,engblom2014,lakatos2015,schnoerr2015,vanKampen1976}.
 Yet few of these methods provide quantified approximation errors~\cite{engblom2014}.
-Independently, mathematical programming techniques have been employed to compute bounds on the moments of Markov processes in various contexts.
-In those instances, a finite set of moment equations is supplemented by moment inequalities so that the moments can be bounded by solving linear programs (LPs)~\cite{Schwerer1996,Helmes2003} or semidefinite programs (SDPs)~\cite{Hernandez-Lerma2003,Kuntz2016}.
-Alternatively, in the case that the CME has a unique stationary solution, there are several truncation-based schemes\cite{Tweedie1971,Hart2012,Gupta2017,Dayar2011,Spieler2014,Dayar2011a} that directly approximate the solution (we discuss these further in Sec.~\ref{sec:discussion}).
-The main drawback of these schemes is that they do not provide estimates of the approximation error and hence we do not know how to verify their accuracy.
+Another approach is provided by mathematical programming techniques, which have been employed to compute bounds on the moments of Markov processes in various contexts.
+In such schemes, the finite set of moment equations is supplemented by moment inequalities and the moments are bounded by solving linear programs (LPs)~\cite{Schwerer1996,Helmes2003} or semidefinite programs (SDPs)~\cite{Hernandez-Lerma2003,Kuntz2016}.
+Alternatively, when the CME has a unique stationary solution, several truncation-based schemes\cite{Hart2012,Gupta2017,Dayar2011,Spieler2014,Dayar2011a} have been proposed to approximate the solution, although in most cases they do not provide estimates of the error they introduce.

-In this paper, we present two mathematical programming approaches, one that yields upper and lower bounds on the moments of any stationary solution (on the \emph{stationary moments} for short), and another that provides bounds on arbitrary averages of the solutions (or \emph{stationary averages} for short).
-First, we build on our previous methodology\cite{Kuntz2016} that yields moment bounds of polynomial diffusions using semidefinite programming and adapt it to discrete reaction networks with polynomial or rational propensities.
-In particular, we consider the first few moment equations, which are generally not closed (that is, underdetermined), and constrain their solution space using semidefinite inequalities satisfied by the moments of any admissible probability distribution.
-Independently of our work, this same approach was recently proposed in\cite{Sakurai2017,Dowdy2018,Dowdy2017,Ghusinga2017a} for networks with polynomial propensities.